Home News COMPANY NEWS Insulation Tape vs. Normal Tape: Key Differences Explained

 1. Core Differences: Insulation Tape vs. Normal Tape

-Insulation Tape vs. Normal Tape
+Feature Insulation Tape Normal Tape (e.g., Duct Tape)

 2. When Should You Use Insulation Tape?